On the Learnability of Watermarks for Language Models: Background and notation: watermarking

-In the \KGW watermarking strategy \citep{kirchenbauer2023}, when generating the next token, the vocabulary is pseudorandomly split into a ``green list'' and ``red list'' by hashing the previous token.
+In the \KGW watermarking strategy \citep{kirchenbauer2023}, when generating the next token, the vocabulary is pseudorandomly split into a ``green list'' and ``red list'' by hashing the previous token using the watermark key $\xi$.
 The green list contains watermark hyperparameter $\gamma \in (0, 1)$ proportion of the vocabulary.
-Hyperparameter $\delta > 0$ is added to the original log-probabilities of the green list tokens, which are then softmaxed.
+Then, before the model's logits are converted to probabilities via the softmax function, hyperparameter $\delta > 0$ is added to the logits of the green list tokens.
 This procedure makes green list tokens more likely in watermarked text than in non-watermarked text.
-At detection time, if the proportion of green list tokens in a text is much greater than $\gamma$, then the p-value is small.
+So, at detection time, if the proportion of green list tokens in a text is much greater than $\gamma$, then the p-value is small.